 21. Wooden Crate Display

 Wooden crates are great for porches of all sizes because they can be used in lots of different ways.
-You can use them to store various things like blankets and pillows, fill them with seasonal decorations like pumpkins and pinecones or even put a top on them and use them as benches.
-It’s nicer when the crate itself looks beautiful so check out this tutorial on andersonandgrant to find out how you can decorate it.
+You can use them to store blankets and pillows.
+It’s nice when the crate looks beautiful, so check out this tutorial on andersonandgrant to find out how you can decorate it.

-Using wooden crates on front porches is fun because they allow you to put a customized touch on your fall decor, depending on which items you want to display in the container.
+The wooden crates allow you to add a customized touch to your fall decor.
 Sunflowers, pumpkins, and corn stalks all look great.
 You can go with a bare wooden crate for a rustic look or paint it in a shade to match your porch design to add some symmetry.

-Not everyone likes all the orange-based fall colors and that’s ok because you can create a magnificent fall porch décor without them.
-We really love the neutral and fresh color palette of all the decorations featured on tarynwhiteaker.
-The white pumpkins look really nice and the corn stalks and the pallet sign add texture to the décor without overwhelming it.
+Neutral and fresh color palette of all the decorations featured on tarynwhiteaker.
 White-based fall decor is a smart contrast if you have a darker-colored front door or you have dark porch furniture.
 Use white painted font in homemade signs to help carry white as your accent color.

 23. Marquee Letter Pumpkin Display